-Ancient Greek God Dionysus: Meaning and Symbols
+Ancient Greek God Dionysus: Birth Story, Powers, Meaning & Symbols

-In ancient Greek pantheon of gods and goddesses, Dionysus was the god people called upon when they wanted to kick up their feet and just chill.
+In the ancient Greek pantheon of gods and goddesses, Dionysus was the god people called upon when they wanted to kick up their feet and just chill.
 Dionysus had dominion over a number of “cool” stuffs such as wine making, pleasure, festivities, wild frenzy, vegetation, and madness.
 Unlike his fellow other deities, the god of wine proved to be the fun-loving type.
 During the Roman era, Dionysus iteration was known as Bacchus.
 The following explores the meaning and symbols of Dionysus:

 Quick Facts about Dionysus

 God of: Wine, theater, fertility, vegetation, ecstasy and pleasure

 Parents: Zeus and Semele

 Symbols: ivy, lions, leopards, grapes, thyrsus, Kantharos, serpent, bull, tigers